AlanRace/SpectralAnalysis/docs-src/content/tutorials/scripting-workflow.md

 weight = 1
 +++

-This script was originally written by Adam Taylor and can be used to automatically generate a mean spectrum, detect peaks, reduce the data to the peaks with signal-to-noise greater than 3, perform *k*-means clustering (*k* = 2) on the reduced data, generate mean spectra for each cluster and then save out all variables.
+This script was originally written by Adam Taylor, Teresa Murta and Alex Dexter and can be used to automatically generate a mean spectrum, detect peaks, reduce the data to the peaks with signal-to-noise greater than 3, perform *k*-means clustering (*k* = 2) on the reduced data, generate mean spectra for each cluster and then save out all variables.

 This script demonstrates how SpectralAnalysis can be used without the interface to perform more complex and automatable analysis routines.